 We recognize that siblings have different needs at different times in their lives, and that no two sibling experiences will be the same.
 In fact, our diverse experiences have helped us learn, grow, and work effectively.
 Our members say it best:

-“The best part about S.I.B.S. is that is about us as siblings ….
+The best part about S.I.B.S. is that it is about us as siblings ….
 It is easy to make generalizations; for example, people assume that we are always worrying about our siblings, or that we’re solely focused on them.
-But for me, S.I.B.S. is about finding people with whom I have common ground and a shared experience.
-It is about supporting each other through whatever our lives happen to look like right now.”
+But for me, S.I.B.S. is about finding people who have common ground and a shared experience.
+It’s about supporting each other through whatever our lives happen to look like right now.

-“Our group has allowed me to see ‘disability’ in a different way.
-For me, it is not something to try and overcome; instead, it is something to accept and embrace.
-S.I.B.S. has helped me to take pride in my family.”
+Our group has allowed me to see ‘disability’ in a different way.
+It’s not something to try and overcome; it is something to accept and embrace.
+S.I.B.S. has helped me to take pride in my family.

 How does S.I.B.S. live out its mission?
-We contribute to the sibling community through:

 Providing Vital Information and Practical Education

-We also educate agencies, parents, and the public regarding the unique needs of siblings and the importance of sibling support.
+We are proud to provide siblings with the resources they need to thrive across the lifespan.
+We offer workshops and helpful information on topics such as future planning, navigating the service system in Illinois, and understanding our own needs as siblings.
+We also educate agencies, parents, and the public on the unique needs of siblings and the importance of sibling support.
 Our vision is one of partnership; we work together with self-advocates, family members, and service providers to better serve the community.

 Bringing Local Siblings Together